42atom/minelog/index.md

    4704 plots of size: 465.569 TiB
 Remote Harvester for IP: 192.168.50.220
    4704 plots of size: 465.566 TiB
+Remote Harvester for IP: 192.168.50.207
+   3659 plots of size: 362.142 TiB
-Plot count for all harvesters: 180137
+Plot count for all harvesters: 183796
-Total size of plots: 17.411 PiB
+Total size of plots: 17.764 PiB
-Estimated network space: 24.631 EiB
+Estimated network space: 24.412 EiB
-Expected time to win: 7 hours and 37 minutes
+Expected time to win: 7 hours and 38 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key